Seokyeong University utilizes Altibase to resolve problems related to concurrent logon attempts and e-learning.

 - Data exchange between its main system and subsystems was not executed well because Oracle databases could not handle large volumes of data with heavy workload, causing a substantial burden on the main system.

-The university has switched to Altibase for e-learning and e-library in main education management DBMS, portal DBMS, and Altibase’s hybrid (in-memory and on-disk) capabilities have been able to resolve all the database-related problems of the university.
+The university has switched to Altibase for e-learning and e-library in main education management DBMS, portal DBMS, and Altibase’s hybrid (in-memory and on-disk) capabilities have been instrumental in resolving all the database-related problems of the university.

-- Altibase consolidated and integrated all portals and Single Sign On (SSO) services into a single database.
+Altibase consolidates and integrates all portals and Single Sign On (SSO) services into a single database.

-- The number of servers required to provide service was cut in half.
+- The number of servers required to provide service has been cut in half.

 - Real time distribution and synchronization of data between the main system and the subsystems has been possible.